5 Essential Elements of Every Business Email

 Professional?
 Credible?
 Trustworthy?

-And, with every email you also run the risk of giving a less than positive impression by not paying attention to details.
+With every email you run the risk of giving a less than positive impression by not paying attention to details.
 This happens when you are in a rush or not structuring your email properly or not choosing your words carefully.

 Every email you write should have these 5 Essential Elements covered:

-Make the effort to integrate these 5 essential elements in every email you send and you will contribute to the perception that you are tech savvy, courteous and a pleasure to communicate with.
+When you make the effort to integrate these 5 essential elements in every email you send, you will contribute to the impression that you are tech savvy, courteous and a pleasure to communicate with.

-And, the best part of all is that your business’ bottom line will reflect these efforts too!

-When it comes to email it’s all about communicating in a manner that encourages folks to want to do business with you!
+And, the best part of all is that your business’ bottom line will reflect these efforts too.
+When it comes to email it’s all about communicating in a manner that encourages folks to want to do business with you.